“Silver 9” [Series 3 electrodes] Micro-Processor Controlled Ionic/Colloidal Silver Generator More accurately stated: EIS Electrically Isolated Silver

 *The Green LED shifting to Red and back every five minutes shows that the SWAP function is in operation

-*Pressing the programming button will put the generator into Programmed Manual Mode Standby and the Yellow LED will light up.
+*Pressing the programming button will put the generator into Programed Manual Mode Standby and the Yellow LED will light up.

 You may add time at any time the generator is running.

-Times are typically 3-4 hours for a pint or 7-9 hours for a quart..it can be much longer depending on water quality
+Times are ***typically*** 3-4 hours for a pint or 7-9 hours for a quart..it can be much longer depending on water quality

 ****Whatever conductivity the water already has subtracts from how much was added **as Silver**